 - Building regulations apply

-    - The development costs more than 15% of the property’s value
+- The development costs more than 15% of the ’s value

 Why traditional lenders probably can’t help you with renovation finance

 Many home renovators and first-time developers make their first approach for finance to their own bank, or another high-street bank or building society.
 But for a variety of reasons, these are seldom the most suitable sources of finance for renovation projects.

 Unsympathetic to inexperienced applicants: high-street lenders operate to strictly defined lending criteria.
 Applicants who don’t have the required building / development experience are unlikely to be given the green light.

 Picky about properties: traditional lenders’ definitions of properties they classify as unmortgageable include):

 - Properties with structural issues (problems with foundations, load-bearing walls, roof framing etc)